xstefank/one-two-three-quarkus/deck.md

 ### What can we create with Quarkus?

-- Cloud-Native, Serverless, Micro-Services, Lambdas, Command-Lines…
+- Cloud-Native, Serverless, Micro-Services, Command-Lines…
+- Monolith 👻
 - And Web Applications!

 ---